The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Parameterization of the free energy

-As the critical behaviors of the $\sigma$ field fall into the same universality class as the 3D Ising model\,\cite{Gavin:1994}, one can obtain the parametric equation of state by mapping the QCD parameters $(\mu,T)$ onto the Ising variables $(r, h)$\,\cite{Guida:1997,Berdnikov:1999ph,Nonaka:2005,Stephanov:2011}.
-Combined with the dynamical evolution function, there are various interesting dynamical effects presented, like memory effects\,\cite{Mukherjee:2015swa} and universal off-equilibrium scaling behaviors \,\cite{Berdnikov:1999ph,Mukherjee:2016kyu}.
-However, the exact mapping from $(\mu,T)$ to $(r,h)$ is still unknown, which leads to large uncertainties in the static and dynamical study.
-Also, the parametric equation of state is obtained in the thermodynamic limit\,\cite{Cardy:1996, Kos:2016,Komargodski:2017}, which may not be applicable to the RHIC physics with a finite size\,\cite{Yang:1952,Spieles:1997ab}.
+Because the critical behaviors of the $\sigma$ field fall into the same universality class as the 3D Ising model \cite{Gavin:1994}, in principle, one can parameterize the QCD equation of state by directly mapping the QCD parameters $(\mu,T)$ to the Ising variables $(r, h)$, as is done in Refs.\,\cite{Guida:1997,Berdnikov:1999ph,Nonaka:2005,Stephanov:2011}.
+Combined with the dynamical models, there are various interesting dynamical effects presented, like memory effects and universal off-equilibrium scaling behaviors\,\cite{Berdnikov:1999ph,Mukherjee:2015swa,Mukherjee:2016kyu,Nahrgang:2018afz}.
+However, the early studies focus their discussions of critical dynamics on the crossover side, due to the discontinuities of the equations of state in the first order phase transition region.
+In this section, we develop an alternative method to directly parameterize the QCD free energy, in which the two phase transition scenarios are unified in a same framework.

-In the present paper, we develop a {\it general} linear parametric scheme for the QCD Landau free energy in the vicinity of the critical point, by comparing with the free energy of the Ising model.
-The method can include finite size effects naturally.
-Using the parametric free energy, we study the finite size effects and the equilibrium cumulants of the $\sigma$ field.
-The dynamical corrections to the free energy and the cumulants are evaluated by employing the Fokker-Plank equation.

-Let us point out that for a finite size system, the discontinuities of the first order phase transition (FOPT) are smoothed, and the distribution of the $\sigma$ field is broadened.
-Consequently, the kurtosis of the $\sigma$ field is universally negative, both on the crossover side and on the FOPT side.
-For the dynamical evolution, the cumulants record earlier information in the FOPT region, as compared to the crossover region.

-The article is structured as follows.
-In section \ref{ising}, we develop the Ising mapping of the QCD Landau free energy.
-The linear parameterization of the free energy is realized.
-In section \ref{dynamical}, the dynamical free energy is obtained through the Fokker-Plank equation.
-The static finite size effects are discussed in section \ref{finit} and the dynamical cumulants are evaluated in section \ref{cumulants}.
-Finally, we give more discussions.